 14. How much does Shopify cost?

-After all that, is Shopify worth the time, effort and money you need to invest to get it up and running?
+But, after all, that, is Shopify worth the time, effort and money you need to invest to get it up and running?
 We would say yes it is worth it.
-Pricing is reasonable and considering what you get for your money, it is a very viable way to get an online store up and selling.
+Pricing is reasonable and considering what you get for your money, it is a very viable way to get an online store up and start selling.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!